benab04/django-attack-blocker/README.md

 - Shellcode
 - Worms

-The library blocks that address either permanently in a session or caches it for the specified block time.
-Default is to be blocked permanently, till next restart of the server.
+The library can block IP addresses either permanently or temporarily:

+- Permanent blocking: The IP is added to the blocklist and stays there until the server restarts or the IP is manually unblocked.
+- Temporary blocking: The IP address is cached for the specified block time (set via `block_timeout`).

 ## License